beekley/plunder/RULES.md

 ## How to Play

-During the game, players take turns outfitting their ship and attacking other ships,.
+During the game, players take turns outfitting their ship and attacking other ships.

+### Pre-combat

+At the beginning of their turn, a player can do the following:

+1. Perform any "outside of combat" abilities described on a card in their hand.
+1. Discard any three cards in the hand.
+If they do this, search the item deck for any card that has a type and location as any one of the discarded cards.
+Put this card into your hand.

 ### Outfitting a Ship

-At the start of a player's turn, they can attach any items they have into slots on their ship:
+Next, a player must pick and outfit a ship:

 1. Place a ship in front of the player.
 This can be the starting `spirit` card.
 1. For each `deck` slot on the ship card, place up to one item that says `deck` above the ship card.